Swarm Technologies: 2018 controversy and fine

-As a US corporation, Swarm has to follow US space regulatory procedures.
+As a US corporation, Swarm is required to follow US space regulatory procedures.
 In April 2017, Swarm applied for FCC permission to obtain an experimental radio service license for its initial picosatellites.
 The FCC rejected the application in December 2017 due to concerns about tracking because of the tiny size of the satellites (measuring 0.25U CubeSat size), but they were launched from India the following month.

 After the launch was reported, an authorized April 2018 launch of more satellites was immediately delayed when FCC permission was withdrawn.
 An FCC investigation found that Swarm had not only launched the four unauthorized satellites but also unlawfully transmitted signals between them and earth stations in Georgia.
 The investigation also discovered that Swarm had performed various other equipment tests before the launch without required FCC authorizations, including between weather balloons and ground stations.

 Industry reaction was also highly negative, fearing disruption from uncoordinated activity and enhanced future regulation.
 Spaceflight Inc., which had arranged the Indian launch as a rideshare, changed its processes to check that customers have the proper licenses.

 The settlement required Swarm to pay a penalty of $900,000 and to follow a strict compliance plan to prevent future violations.
 This included submitting additional details to the FCC at least 45 days before a planned launch for the next three years.

 While it was noted that the fine was relatively small, it had been increased from an initial amount agreed between the company and the FCC Enforcement Bureau.
 An FCC Commissioner observed that the negative publicity would probably prevent repetitions by Swarm or others.